 Q & A

-When will I learn if my child is assigned morning or afternoon kindergarten?
+When will I learn which classroom my child has been assigned to?

 Classroom assignments are made the week before the start of school.
 Lists are provided to after care, but are not posted publicly until the day before school.
 Kindergarten parents are notified of their classroom assignment one to two weeks prior to the start of school, but this is subject to change each year.